 ...you would like to move on to study at Advanced Extended Diploma level in IT.
 You may also find this course useful if you have aspirations to work in the IT industry.

-- Opens entry to Level 3 course and many career paths.
+- it opens entry to Level 3 courses and many career paths

-- Gain new communication skills and learn how to apply these in the workplace.
+- you will gain new communication skills and learn how to apply these in the workplace.